aspose-tasks-cloud/aspose-tasks-cloud-java/README.md

 XER, XLSX, HTML, XML, TXT, TIF, SVG, PNG, JPEG

+## Enhancements in Version 24.4
+- Added new ability to get views information.
+- Possibility to modify table text styles for Gantt Chart views.

 ## Enhancements in Version 22.12
 - Added new ability to read Primavera-specific task's properties.
 - Provided the ability to read more document properties.